 - Influence on alcohol and drugs on riding

 The information presented in the Manual will be tested on the Idaho Transportation Department’s motorcycle knowledge tests.
 After carefully reading the Manual, you should be able to answer the following sample questions:

 - What is the best thing to do if you get a flat tire while riding?

 - What is the proper procedure for swerving?

 - How long should you wait before riding after having one drink?

-This internationally-recognized Idaho Motorcycle manual has just been updated in April 2013 and is available free of charge online from the Idaho DMV website or below.
+This internationally-recognized Idaho Motorcycle manual has just been updated and is available free of charge online from the Idaho DMV website or below.

 What are you waiting for?
 Start getting ready today!Click here to take FREE ID DMV practice tests →